Kitware/ParaView/Documentation/dev/git/develop.md

     `my-submodule` being the submodule folder (eg: VTK), `my-hash-or-branch` being either a hash or a branch provided by any of your remote or your local repository, typically, `origin/master`.

-    This will add a new commit which updates the submodule and prefill the commit message with information about the different commits in the submodule.
+    This will add a new commit which updates the submodule and prefills the commit message with information about the different commits in the submodule.
 Make sure to still add some information about the reason for the bump.

     Please note you can run CI on a submodule commit in another remote, see [continuous integration] for more info.